 BELUGA BOARDING: Get ready for an up close and personal encounter with a pod of beluga whales!
 This relatively new eco-adventure sport involves floating on a sturdy platform that is pulled behind a Zodiac.
 Curious by nature, beluga whales may approach the platform allowing you to dip your head into the chilly arctic water for a closer look.
 You may opt to keep your head and face dry while submerging a waterproof camera.
 Excellent viewing can be accomplished without using a mask, but you are likely to still get wet from spray or chop.
 We are extremely excited to offer this truly unique venue for experiencing the curious and chatty white whales.

 It’s important to test out your mask and snorkel ahead of time.
 You want to be ready before mounting a beluga board!
 If you are buying new gear, you should prep it before our trip.
 There is a film on new masks that can be removed with nongel, non whitening “cheap” toothpaste.
 Here’s a link on how to clean your mask.
 A dive shop where you purchase gear can help you with proper fir and cleaning method.
 You may also buy a small bottle of drops that helps to clean the masks (bought at your dive shop).
-As an alternative, You may rent a mask and snorkel for $10 for our two days of beluga boarding.
+As an alternative, You may rent a mask and snorkel for $10 for our one day of beluga boarding.

 IMPORTANT UPDATES ON SNORKEL GEAR: We have recently learned about the potential dangers in full face masks.
 Apparently, in some models CO2 builds up inside the mask leading to blackouts, potentially fatal.
 Here is an article regarding the dangers of full face masks: With that said, Blue Water Ventures is banning the use of full face masks on all of our snorkeling programs.